jdconner/styled-variants/README.md

 export const ThemedButton = styled.button(BaseButtonTheme, ShapedButtonTheme);
 ```

-Again, the higher the index of the parameter, the higher the precedence.
+Again, precedence is set based on the function call order.
 In this case, if there were conflicting styles between the themes, the `ShapedButtonTheme` styles would overwrite the conflicting value of the `BaseButtonTheme`.

 ---